 2. Visit the Capuchin monks museum and crypts

 If you enjoy the surreal this is definitely a must-see place in Rome for you!
 After looking around the small but interesting museum (which includes a fine Caravaggio painting) visitors enter a series of small chapels which many find quite macabre.
 When I visited it gave me mixed feelings of curiosity and wonder, flecked with a touch of sadness.
 Having been forced out of their original monastery in 1631, the monks dug up the remains of some 3,700 friars and transported them in 300 carts to this crypt where the bones were used to decorate the chapels.
 I found the intricate patterns and sculptural light fittings, all made out of human bones, quite fascinating and strangely beautiful.
-To me it was a celebration of the monks lifes.
+To me, it was a celebration of the monks’ lives.
 It was only seeing the bones of some children in one of the chapels that added sadness to the gamut of my feelings.

 You’ll find the museum under the church, Santa Maria Della Concezione on via Veneto.